-As the music and entertainment writer for the Daily Advertiser and Times of Acadiana in Lafayette, Louisiana as a freelance writer, Herman Fuselier was originally hired as a sports writer for the Opelousas Daily World.
+As a long-time freelance music and entertainment writer for the Daily Advertiser and Times of Acadiana, Herman Fuselier was originally hired as a sports writer for the Opelousas Daily World.
 After realizing that the only time great musicians were covered by the paper was when their obituary was published, he convinced his boss, Harlin Kirgan, to allow him to cover the music scene.
 Permission was granted, but only when he promised not to allow it to interfere with sports coverage!

-Herman Fuselier has now covered the Louisiana music scene for more than twenty-five years.
-He’s contributed features to Offbeat Magazine of New Orleans, Oxford American, Living Blues, and other national publications.
+Herman Fuselier covered the Louisiana music scene for more than twenty-five years before being hired as the Executive Director of the St. Landry Tourist Commission in December 2018.
+He has contributed features to Offbeat Magazine of New Orleans, Oxford American, Living Blues, and other national publications.

 He’s written CD liner notes for Lil’ Nate, Leon Chavis, Nathan & the Zydeco Cha Chas, Beau Jocque, Jeffery Broussard, and the World Music Network of Australia.